bseaver/boring-lecture/README.md

 A sample website exploring html classes and css stylesheets using divs using boring information!

 ## Setup
 Clone this repository.
 Open index.html in your favorite browser.
-Grab a cupcake.
+Get bored.

 ## Technology Used
 * html